Burgees - how do I get one?

 For new members, sublet moorage tends to be secured more quickly than long term moorage.

-When a berth becomes available it is posted in the Clubhouse Office for two weeks.
+When a berth becomes available it is posted in the Clubhouse Office and on the Website for two weeks.
 Any member may bid on the moorage by putting his or her name on the list in the Office.
-It is, of course, a good idea to view the slip first and make sure your boat will fit.
+Please ensure you view and or try the slip first and make sure your boat will fit.
 The moorage will be assigned by the Staff Captain to the member with the most seniority whose boat will fit the moorage.
 While it may seem futile to put your name on the list when a member with more seniority has already bid for the spot, it is not always the case that the senior member ends up taking the spot.
 Sometimes their boat may not fit or they just change their mind and the next member is offered the spot.
 Members with existing Club moorage often bid on attractive moorage as they attempt to improve their spot.
 While the bad news is that this more senior member may have acquired the posted moorage, the good news is that the member’s existing spot will be posted the next day.

 Name tags - how do I get one?